-Do I Need Special Tools or Soil for Growing Herbs?
+Do I Need Special Tools or Soil for Herb Gardening?

 Herbs are cultivated, for the most part, just like other garden plants.
-What types of herbs you can grow depends primarily on your climate, as many herbs are found only in the tropic.
-There are still dozens of herbs available to the average home gardener.
+What types of herbs you can grow depends primarily on your climate.
+Many herbs are found only in the tropics, but there are still dozens of herbs available to the average home gardener.
 Check The Practical Herb Garden for soil and climate preference of the herbs you want to grow.
 Some herb seed must be stratified to germinate (frozen for a period of time), but most will grow without this step.

 How Do I Use Herbs That I Grow at Home?